ZiyueYang01/VirID/info/db_NR.md

 There are two methods to construct the necessary NR database for use with diamond

+Here we provide two ways to download the NR database, but there are also other ways to download it.

+Files are large and can take a lot of time depending on the network.

-The final index path for both methods needs to be: `VirID_DB_PATH/NR/nr`
+**Note:The final index path for both methods needs to be: `$VirID_DB_PATH/NR/nr`**

 ### 1. From the sequences

   - **1.1 Download the sequence file.**
     ```shell
       wget -c https://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/nr.gz